dot-Dre/WorldGen-GroupD/README.md

 Run the command `./run.sh`

+## Known Issues

+The environmental variable for JAVA_HOME may need to be set manually.
+This is due to the possibility that the script could be executed from a terminal that has an incorrect JAVA_HOME variable set.
+This will cause compatibility issues with the maven build.

+To correct this, set the JAVA_HOME variable to point to JDK with version 17.

 # Application User Manual
 Click the button on the webpage and an image will be displayed.